Threads Feed Widget for Website. No-code - Poper

 Profile feeds, single posts, and the hashtag-feed gap

 There are three different things a customer might mean by 'Threads embed' and the constraints differ for each.
 A single-post embed is the simplest case: paste one Threads post URL and the widget renders that exact post (with replies optionally expanded) on your page.
 This is what the official Meta Threads embed code does and it is the most permissive flow.
 A profile feed (the most-recent posts from one Threads account) requires the account holder to authorize the widget through Meta's OAuth, but is supported on both Personal and Business Threads accounts.
 Unlike Instagram, where Meta deprecated the Basic Display API and locked Personal accounts out of all third-party embedding in December 2024, Threads has kept Personal and Business accounts on the same API surface, so a founder personal handle works the same way as a corporate brand handle.
 A hashtag or keyword feed (posts from anyone who tagged a chosen hashtag) is the gap.
-The Threads API exposes hashtag search but with rate limits and result counts that are tighter than the Instagram Graph hashtag endpoint, which is why most Threads widgets do not offer hashtag feeds at all in 2026.
-Poper supports hashtag feeds in beta with documented limits so customers can plan around them.
+The Threads API exposes hashtag search but with rate limits and result counts that are tighter than the Instagram Graph hashtag endpoint, which is why most Threads widgets do not offer account feeds at all in 2026.
+Poper supports account feeds in beta with documented limits so customers can plan around them.

 04